Funding Opportunity

 Areas of specific interest this year include, but are not limited to, the following:

-• Multiplexed screening and diagnostic assays for combined HIV and STI infection, acute febrile illness, neglected tropical diseases, and/or mosquito borne illnesses (e.g. Malaria, Dengue, Chikungunya).
-Specific STIs of interest include but are not limited to Chlamydia trachomatis, Syphilis, Trichomoniasis, and Neisseria gonorrhoeae.
-Technologies that can additionally assess the antibiotic sensitivity of the infectious agents (in all use cases) will be of particular interest.
+Infection: Multiplexed screening/diagnostic assays for infections such as those diagnosing HIV and co-infections, acute febrile illness, neglected tropical diseases, and/or mosquito borne illnesses (e.g. Malaria, Dengue, Chikungunya).
+Technologies that can additionally assess the antibiotic sensitivity of infectious agents are of particular interest.

-• Broadening cancer diagnosis and risk stratification screening to community and clinic level, and in doing so addressing a neglected need of timely screening and promoting decentralization of diagnosis.
-Specific interest in gastric cancers, cervical, liver, breast, colorectal and lung cancers.
-This includes tests which screen for infectious agents known to be causative agent for some cancers.
+Cancer: Technologies that broaden cancer screening, diagnosis, and risk stratification screening to community and clinic level, and in doing so addressing a neglected need of timely screening and promoting decentralization of diagnosis.
+Specific interest in gastric, colorectal, lung cancers cervical, liver, and breast cancers.
+This includes tests which screen for infectious agents known to be causative agent for some cancers (e.g. H. pylori, HPV 16-18, KSHV, and related).